 Pros

-• When you link this card with Journie Rewards, you can save up to $0.10 per litre on gas at participating Pioneer, Fas Gas, Ultramar and Chevron gas stations.
+• Gas savings: Link your card with Journie Rewards to save up to $0.10 per litre at participating Pioneer, Fas Gas, Ultramar and Chevron gas stations.

 Cons